bluehat/air/air_notes.md

 To keep it simple, MERV is subject to testing, and the other two systems are questions of how much you trust the honesty and self-certification practices of large corporations.

 #### What MERV rating do I want?
-In a tutorial from the Puget Sound Clean Air Agency, MERV 13 is suggested for filtering wildfire smoke.
+In a tutorial from the Puget Sound Clean Air Agency, MERV 13 is suggested for filtering wildfire smoke (though so was FPR 10).

 In commercial settings, MERV 14 is often the filter used for smoker's lounges.